Josh Lowe Preview, Player Props: Rays vs. Mariners

 Josh Lowe At The Plate

-- Lowe has an RBI in 46 of 113 games this season, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Lowe has had at least one RBI in 40.4% of his games this year (46 of 114), with more than one RBI 16 times (14.0%).
+He has also accounted for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.